 The child tends to have fragile physiological aspects with an even more flexible bone structure.
 This means that the bones are more likely to bend, whereas those of an adult will break.
 In addition, more physiological differences include a larger tongue than the size of the mouth and narrower airwaves.
 Combining these traits with the likelihood of them introducing foreign objects in the air tracks gives us a high percentage chance of children needing CPR more than adults.

-More adults are encouraged to undertake online CPR certification to ensure that they can execute proper CPR should the need arise.
+More adults are encouraged to undertake online CPR/AED and First Aid certification to ensure that they can execute proper CPR should the need arise.
 Most certified organizations provide online CPR training that makes any interested candidate a certified CPR practitioner.

 The proper techniques used on children during CPR training for kids are the same as those used in adults.
 The procedure can be summarized as follows: